 Academic staff should contact the Librarian to check the availability of titles as e-books or with other electronic resource queries.
-To check whether a book or journal can be scanned, contact the Librarian or search for the ISBN on the CLA Check Permissions Tool. ('Higher Education' is the Licence Type).
+To check whether a book or journal can be scanned, contact the Librarian or search for the ISBN on the CLA Higher Education Check Permissions Tool.